JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

  ...found 1 result for "dull"
 ```

+!!! note

     If you want to make more advanced ColorSchemes, use linear-segment dictionaries or indexed lists, and use functions to generate color values, see the `make_colorscheme()` function in the [ColorSchemeTools.jl](https://github.com/JuliaGraphics/ColorSchemeTools.jl) package.

 ## For CVD (color-vision deficient or "color-blind") users

 This package contains a number of colorschemes that are designed to be helpful for people with some deficiencies in their perception of color:

-- deuteranomaly (where green looks more red)
+- *deuteranomaly* (where green looks more red)

-- protanomaly (where red looks more green and less bright)
+- *protanomaly* (where red looks more green and less bright)

-- tritanomaly (difficult to tell the difference between blue and green, and between yellow and red)
+- *tritanomaly* (difficult to tell the difference between blue and green, and between yellow and red)

-- tritanopia (difficult to tell the difference between blue and green, purple and red, and yellow and pink)
+- *tritanopia* (difficult to tell the difference between blue and green, purple and red, and yellow and pink)

 ```julia
 findcolorscheme("cvd")